MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/0365-configure-for-clients-online-services.md

 # Office 365: Configuration for clients and online services
 Because Office 365 natively supports Azure RMS, no client computer configuration is required to support the information rights management (IRM) features for applications such as Word, Excel, PowerPoint, Outlook and the Outlook Web App.
 All users have to do is sign in to their Office applications with their [!INCLUDE[o365_1](../includes/o365_1_md.md)] credentials and they can protect files and emails, and use files and emails that have been protected by others.

 However, we recommend that you supplement these applications with the Rights Management sharing application, so that users get the benefit of the Office add-in.
-For more information, see the [Rights Management sharing application: Installation and configuration for clients](#rights-management-sharing-application-installation-and-configuration-for-clients) section in this topic.
+For more information, see the [Rights Management sharing application: Installation and configuration for clients](sharing-app-install-configure.md).

 ## Exchange Online: IRM Configuration
 To configure Exchange Online to support Azure RMS, you must configure the information rights management (IRM) service for Exchange Online.
 To do this, you use Windows PowerShell (no need to install a separate module), and run [PowerShell commands for Exchange Online](https://technet.microsoft.com/library/jj200677.aspx).